 When scheduling your procedure with your surgeon, make sure you obtain an estimate of how long you will be in the hospital.
 Depending on the type of surgery, you may go home the same day, or you might be admitted for longer.
 Make sure to plan accordingly, considering work schedules, holidays, and upcoming family plans.

 You will be told when and where to come the next morning, and you will be reminded not to eat or drink anything after midnight.
 This does not apply to the medications that you have been instructed to take the morning of surgery with a small sip of water.

-- The “Holding Area”: You will come to the preoperative “Holding Area”, where you will be prepared for surgery.
+You will be escorted to the preoperative “Holding Area” to be prepared for surgery.
 A locker will be provided for your belongings, but please leave any valuables at home.
 This includes all jewelry, as you will be asked to remove everything before entering the operating room.
 You will be asked to change into a hospital gown and assigned a bed in the Holding Area.
 Your family can be with you during this time.
-A nurse will start an intravenous line (commonly referred to as an ‘IV’) to give you fluids, and if you are a woman of child-bearing age, you will be asked to provide a urine specimen for a pregnancy test.
+A nurse will start an intravenous line (commonly referred to as an ‘IV’) to give you fluids, and if you are a woman of childbearing age, you will be asked to provide a urine specimen for a pregnancy test.

 A physician’s assistant will take your history and perform a physical exam.
 The main purpose of this examination is to see if anything has changed since you last saw your medical or surgical physicians.
 You will be asked to confirm what type of surgery you are having and will be asked to sign consent for that surgery if you have not already done so.
 Your surgeon or one of his or her assisting physicians will come to speak to you and to sign your surgical site.
 This is simply a safeguard to confirm where on your body the surgery will be performed.
 At this time, you will also meet your anesthesiologist who will discuss what type of anesthesia you will receive.

 Your surgery can be performed under two major types of anesthesia: general or regional anesthesia.